Best Dog Food for Puppies

-In general, small breeds do best on a high-calorie diet.
-Small breeds have much higher metabolism rate than larger dogs (those little legs move faster!) so they’re able to process calories faster than large breeds.
-Small Breed recipe is a turkey-based recipe with a high calorie content (400 kcal/cup) and is also formulated for all life stages, so it has all of the nutrients necessary for your small breed puppy as well.
+In general, the best puppy food for small breeds is a high-calorie diet.
+Small breeds have a much higher metabolism rate than larger dogs (those little legs move faster!) so they’re able to process calories faster than large breeds.
+Our Small Breed recipe is a turkey-based recipe with a high calorie content (400 kcal/cup) and is also formulated for all life stages, so it has all of the nutrients necessary for your small breed puppy as well.

 Best Food for Large Breed Puppies

 Similar to small breeds, large breed puppies also have more specific nutritional needs.
 With large breed adults, their nutritional needs are quite opposite from small breeds.
 Large breed dogs have much slower metabolisms than average or smaller dogs, so they require lower calories.
 With large breed puppies, however, this is a little different because puppy nutrition is different from that of adult nutrition.

 Because puppies, even large breed puppies, have higher metabolisms so they require more calories to fuel their growing bodies.
 Our Puppy Vantage recipe is made with 405 kcal/cup and is formulated to support large breed puppies as well.